 Strong brands are valuable because of consumer perceptions not because of their commodity inputs.
 There is no (practical) limit to the amount of intellectual/relational value that can be created.
 Thus, the link between business success and material use could, theoretically, be broken.
 Whether it has been broken becomes an empirical question.
 Are we using more materials when we grow businesses?

 To be fair to Hickel, he does share some data.
-But he largely cites a small number of other works rather than explaining what he means exactly.
+But he largely cites a small number of other works rather than explaining them or what he means exactly.
 His is the start, not the end, of a discussion.
 As such, I would have loved much more on why he thinks business can’t improve its sustainability.
 Instead, he just largely makes grand pronouncements that ignore many major features of modern business.
 Arguing from the data is a much better idea than what I saw as his overstated, and technically incorrect argument, that business must by its nature always rely on increasing commodity use.
 This just isn’t true.

 Defending Intangible Knowledge

 One of the ways Hickel hopes to get away from having to discuss knowledge and other intangibles/immaterial goods is by saying you can’t defend knowledge/relationships and so you can’t make money from it.